The minimal genus problem for right angled Artin groups: The cap product inequality

 with respect to the basis given by the fixed orientation on the $1$-skeleton. \begin{proof} The $2$-skeleton of the Salvetti complex $\Sal_{\Gamma}$ is a quotient of the space where $(S^1\times S^1)_{\{v,w\}}$ is (a copy of) a $2$-torus.
 The quotient map $\pi \colon X \to \Sal_{\Gamma}^{(2)}$ and the inclusion $\Sal_\Gamma^{(2)}\to \Sal_\Gamma$ both induce isomorphisms on second homology.
 Furthermore, the inclusion $\Sal_\Gamma^{(2)}\to \Sal_\Gamma$ induces an isomorphism on homology and cohomology in degrees $1$ and $2$.
 A distinguished basis for the first homology of $\Sal_\Gamma^{(2)}$ is given by~$V(\Gamma)$, and a distinguished basis for the first homology of $X$ is given by $(S^1\times \{\ast\})_{\{v,w\}}$ and \emph{dual curves} $(\{\ast\} \times S^1)_{\{v,w\}}$ for each $\{v,w\} \in E(\Gamma)$.
 Additionally, a basis for the first cohomology of $\Sal_\Gamma^{(2)}$ is given by the duals~$v^*$ of every element $v$ of~$V(\Gamma)$.
 The quotient map~$\pi$ induces the following map on cohomology

 Here~$P_v$ is the set of circles in~$X$ which map to the circle in~$\Sal_{\Gamma}$ corresponding to~$v$ under~$\pi$, thus each~$p\in P_v$ represents a class in~$H_1(X)$ and~$p^*$ denotes its dual in~$H^1(X)$.
-The cap product of a fundamental class of one torus $(S^1\times S^1)_{\{s,t\}}$ in $X$ with $\pi^*(v^*)$ is either the dual curve to the corresponding $p \in P_v$ or zero if there is no $p \in P$ that lies in that torus.
-In other words, if $p$ is $(S^1\times \{\ast\})_{\{s,t\}}$ then the cap product is given by where the sign depends on the orientation of the surface.
+The cap product of a generator of $H_2((S^1\times S^1)_{\{s,t\}})$ in $H_2(X)$ with $\pi^*(v^*)$ is either the dual curve to the corresponding $p \in P_v$ or zero if there is no $p \in P_v$ that lies in that torus.
+In other words, if $(S^1\times S^1)_{\{s,t\}}$ is oriented and $p$ is $(S^1\times \{\ast\})_{\{s,t\}}$ then the cap product is given by where the sign depends on the orientation of the torus.
 Since the cap product is natural and linear, this yields the desired matrix~$M_\al$. \end{proof} \end{prop} \begin{remark} For another proof to Proposition~\ref{prop-cap bound matrix rank}, consider the inclusion $\Sal_\Gamma \to (S^1)^{|V(\Gamma)|}$ coming from the abelianisation map.
 This map induces an isomorphism on first homology and an injection on second homology.
 We can deduce the result from the cap product structure of the torus. \end{remark}

 Putting Proposition~\ref{prop-cap product inequality} and Proposition~\ref{prop-cap bound matrix rank} together, we get the \emph{cap product inequality:}